 Year Two SATs:

-In May of next year, your children will be tested on their knowledge and understanding of the Key Stage One curriculum in English and Mathematics.
+In May, your children will be tested on their knowledge and understanding of the Key Stage One curriculum in English and Mathematics.
 We will report a teacher assessment to yourselves and the Local Authority when these have been completed.

-Reading Books: Children have chosen Reading for Pleasure books from the library themselves - these books may be too difficult to read independently but are great as a shared read with you at home.
-Individual reading books will follow once assessments have been completed from our new Read, Write, Inc phonics programme.
+Reading Books: Children choose Reading for Pleasure books from the library themselves - these books may be too difficult to read independently but are great as a shared read with you at home.

 Spellodrome: New spellings are set every Monday.